Marcano-Pannuto-ERSP/redboard_alarm/README.md

 projects to print a message when a GPIO interrupt occurs.
 This is intended to be used with an Ambiq AM1815 RTC configured to output alarms to its FOUT/nIRQ pin.
 That pin should be connected to the Redboard's pin 23.
+There also needs to be a pull up resistor connected to FOUT since it is an open drain pin.
+We used a 10k ohm resistor connected to VCC on the RTC.

 ## Dependencies
  - https://github.com/gemarcano/AmbiqSuiteSDK